The DVSA announced that on 23rd December 2017, the old Part 3 Pre-Set Test (PST) format would be replaced by the new ADI

 The old Pre-Set Test

 Most qualified driving instructors will be familiar with the old PST format.
 The test took one hour and required senior examiners to play the role of two different pupils: one beginner and one trained to test standard.

 During the test, the potential driving instructor would be assessed on three core competencies:

 The test candidate would receive a grade of between 1 and 6 for each element, 1 being the lowest and 6 the highest.

 One of the biggest changes to the examination is that there will no longer be any role-playing involved.

 Instead of having to ‘teach’ a senior examiner, the trainee driving instructor will now deliver a real driving lesson to a person of their choice.
 This could be anyone from a beginner to a fully qualified driver.
 However, it mustn’t be someone who has taken the ADI part two test.

 The test candidate will work with the learner to plan a lesson that meets a real life learning need.
-The lesson will be one hour-long and can be adjusted to meet learning opportunities as required.
+The lesson will be one hour-long.
+It can be adjusted to meet learning opportunities as required.

 Throughout the test, the potential driving instructor needs to be aware of the pupil’s actions and their surroundings to ensure a safe learning environment is maintained.
 Any critical mistakes made by the pupil must be addressed in a timely manner.